LOOKING TO BUY A CAVOODLE?CHECK OUT -> Our Guide to Buying Your First Cavoodle!

 SEE ON AMAZON US

-Nail-trimming also counts as grooming
+Nail-trimming also counts as Grooming

 Don’t forget to trim your puppy’s nails!
 This is a very important activity that should not be overlooked.
 Take a claw trimmer (NOT a regular nail trimmer – these can deform the claws) and very carefully cut away from the quick of the nail.
 The quick being the pink vessel that runs into your dog’s nail.

 If your dog has black nails, simply trim a little bit at a time, and stop once the very tip of the nail has been cut away.
 When you groom your Cavoodle, you are not only taking care of them, you are also strengthening your bond.

 Dudi Dog Nail Clippers and Trimmer